Training and Certification in Canine Assisted Interactions and Interventions (CAI) for Therapy Dogs and Handlers

 - Foundational e-courses provide theoretical foundations of AAI and CAI

 - Certified Visiting Therapy Dog and Handler Team – Step two.
 Certified Handlers facilitate safe interactions.
 The Visiting Therapy Dog has been assessed as responsive on lead and enjoys people.
+At this level, teams can provide visiting therapy dog services within their workplaces and communities.

 - Advanced course preparation and theory (online only) – Step three.
 Certified Handlers understand creative interventions and the neurobiology of interactions.
 They understand how to apply the Neurobiological Model of Animal Assisted Interventions (AAI) to client interactions and interventions in multidisciplinary settings.
+At this level, graduates can develop creative interactions that are specifically targeted to meet individual client goals.

 - Certified Advanced Therapy Dog and Handler Team – Step four.
 Advanced Handlers are competent to develop and deliver creative interactions.
 The dog is assessed as being highly responsive and can work off lead with clients.
+At this level, teams can deliver a wide variety of creative interactions that meet client goals, even within complex environments.

 - Advanced MultiDog Group and Handler – optional.
 Advanced MultiDog Handlers can work with more than one Advanced Therapy Dog simultaneously during client interactions.
 The dogs have been assessed as working well together in a group.